Ho Chi Minh City to Mumbai

 It was a busy airport.
 There was a plane taking off every minute.
 There was a queue of planes waiting to take off and a stream coming in on another runway a little further away.
 In the background I could see white houses and buildings of the city sprawled in every direction, a maze of lanes and roads and parks and few tall buildings.

-I heard the last call for passengers going to Manilla by Air Philippines.
+I heard the last call for passengers going to Manilla with Air Philippines.
 The impersonal female voice pronounced it ‘money-la’.
 Then there was an announcement that my flight had been changed to a different terminal.
-Hundreds of people hurriedly grabbed their hand luggage and trekked about a kilometre to Terminal 10.
+Hundreds of people hurriedly grabbed their hand luggage and trekked half a kilometre to Terminal 10.

 When the rapid bus arrived I was the only Business Class passenger.
-I confirmed this with the driver and then understood why there was no concern about luggage.
-There are 12 seats in Business Class and 11 were empty so there was no chance of exceeding any weight limits.
-Business Class cost 3 to 4 times as much as economy.
-There should some benefit, apart from the excellent endless legroom, 5 way adjustable chair, a meal menu and service from a pretty girl dressed in shorts.
-As usual the men wore more conservative dress.
+I confirmed this with the driver.
+There were twelve seats in Business Class and eleven were empty.
+Business Class, which cost four times as much as economy, included a large baggage allowance, endless legroom, five-way adjustable chairs, a meal menu and service from a pretty girl dressed in shorts.
+The men wore more conservative attire.

-Passengers silently moved up from the back and occupied the spare business class seats and the staff did nothing to deter them.
+After a while some passengers silently moved up from the back and occupied the spare business class seats and the staff did nothing to deter them.
 They seemed to be all sleeping comfortably as the flight wore on in the darkness.
-The droning motors and dimmed lights created a restful atmosphere.
+The droning motors and dimmed lights were dully restful.

 India!